meetuparchive/learn-rust/class1.md

 ---

-## What does Rust code look like?
+## What does Rust look like?

-Rust comes from the `C` family of programming languages so it's syntax will already probably be familiar to you.
+Rust comes from the `C` family of programming languages so it's syntax will already probably be familiar to you, comments and delimiters included.

 However as you walk up Rust's abstraction stairs, you may find some doors that look unfamiliar.
 I'll cover those in just a bit.